 We all bring our own history to each moment.
 Holiday stress often falls under categories that I call the “4 Fs:” Family, finances, frenzy, and food.

 The holidays may signal more family time for you.
 This can be a nerve-racking time for some, and while this doesn’t mean that you don’t love your family or that you aren’t a good daughter, sister, mother, etc., it does means you are human and healthy humans experience a full range of emotions.

 Family time can also be frustratingly conflicting.
 It can be confusing when, in your everyday life, you may be secure, accomplished, articulate, and calm but when you walk through what I call the “magic door” of your family home, you shrink.

-And suddenly you are 8-years-old again.
+And suddenly you are 8 years old again.

 The same old buttons are being pushed by your family members that were pushed back then.
-Everyone falls back into the same roles you had when you were growing up.
+Everyone falls back into the same roles they had when you were growing up.
 For example, if you are the “baby” in your family, perhaps your opinions are not taken seriously because you are still viewed as the little sister . . . even though you may run your own household, or maybe even your own company.